lux-org/lux/doc/source/guide/query.rst

 Specifying attributes or values of interest
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To see an example of how lux.Spec is used, we rewrite our earlier example of expressing interest in `AverageCost` as:
+To see an example of how lux.VisSpec is used, we rewrite our earlier example of expressing interest in `AverageCost` as:

 .. code-block:: python

-    df.set_context([lux.Spec(attribute='AverageCost')])
+    df.set_context([lux.VisSpec(attribute='AverageCost')])

 Similarly, we can use :mod:`lux.context.Spec` to specify values of interest:

 .. code-block:: python

     df.set_context(['MedianDebt',
-                    lux.Spec(attribute='Region',filter_op='=', value=['New England','Southeast','Far West']
+                    lux.VisSpec(attribute='Region',filter_op='=', value=['New England','Southeast','Far West']
                   ])

 Both the `attribute` and `value` fields can take in either a single string or a list of attributes to specify items of interest.
-This example also demonstrates how we can intermix the `lux.Spec` specification alongside the basic string-based specification for convenience.
+This example also demonstrates how we can intermix the `lux.VisSpec` specification alongside the basic string-based specification for convenience.

 Adding constraints
 ~~~~~~~~~~~~~~~~~~~

-So far, we have seen examples of how to express existing use cases based on `lux.Spec`.
+So far, we have seen examples of how to express existing use cases based on `lux.VisSpec`.
 Additional fields on the Spec object that acts as constraints to the specification.
 For example, we can indicate to Lux that we are interested in pinning `AverageCost` to the y axis.

 .. code-block:: python

-    df.set_context([lux.Spec(attribute='AverageCost', channel='y')])
+    df.set_context([lux.VisSpec(attribute='AverageCost', channel='y')])

 We can also set constraints on the type of aggregation that is used.
 For example, by default, we use `mean` as the default aggregation function for quantitative attributes.